-In order to facilitate appropriate medical attention and insurance claim processes, all accidents and injuries must be reported immediately to the teacher, coach, or advisor in charge.
+To facilitate appropriate medical attention, all accidents and injuries must be reported immediately to the teacher, coach, or advisor in charge.
 The staff member will then complete and submit an accident report to the high school office.

 Advanced Placement (AP) Courses